apache/flink-kubernetes-operator/docs/content/docs/custom-resource/autoscaler.md

 The autoscaler also supports a passive/metrics-only mode where it only collects and evaluates scaling related performance metrics but does not trigger any job upgrades.
 This can be used to gain confidence in the module without any impact on the running applications.

-To disable scaling actions, set: `kubernetes.operator.job.autoscaler.scaling.enabled: "false"`
+To disable scaling actions, set: `job.autoscaler.scaling.enabled: "false"`
 {{< /hint >}}

 ### Job and per operator max parallelism